Hermione Corfield

-Hermione Isla Conyngham Corfield (born 19 December 1993) is an English actress.
+Hermione Isla Conyngham Corfield (born 19 December 1993) is a British actress.
 She starred in the films Rust Creek (2018), Sea Fever (2019), The Misfits (2021) and The Road Dance (2022).
 Her other films include Mission: Impossible – Rogue Nation (2015), XXX: Return of Xander Cage (2017) and Star Wars: The Last Jedi (2017).

 On television, she is known for her roles in the ITV period drama The Halcyon (2017) and the Alibi series We Hunt Together (2020–2022).

 Early life

-Corfield was born in London, the daughter of Richard Conyngham Corfield, of the Corfield family of Chatwall Hall, Shropshire, and Jermyn Street shirt designer Emma Willis.
-Corfield attended Downe House School in Cold Ash, a village near Newbury, Berkshire.
+Hermione Isla Conyngham Corfield was born on 19 December 1993 in London, England, the daughter of Richard Conyngham Corfield, of the Corfield family of Chatwall Hall, Shropshire, and Jermyn Street shirt designer Emma Willis.
+She attended Downe House School in Cold Ash, a village near Newbury, Berkshire.
 Corfield studied English literature at University College London before taking a method acting course at the Lee Strasberg Theatre and Film Institute in New York.

 Career

-Corfield made her film debut in 2014 with Colton's Big Night, a segment in the movie 50 Kisses, directed by Sebastian Solberg, where she plays a character named Anna.
+Corfield made her film debut in 2014 with Colton's Big Night, a segment in the film 50 Kisses, directed by Sebastian Solberg, in which she plays a character named Anna.
 In 2015, she starred alongside Ian McKellen and Laura Linney in Mr. Holmes, and appeared in Mission: Impossible – Rogue Nation opposite Tom Cruise.
 She also worked with Penélope Cruz in an advertisement campaign for Schweppes.
 In 2014, she was cast in Fallen as Gabrielle Givens.
 In 2016, she appeared in Pride and Prejudice and Zombies as Cassandra.
-In 2017, she appeared in the film XXX: Return of Xander Cage alongside Vin Diesel, the Guy Ritchie-directed King Arthur: Legend of the Sword, and in Star Wars: The Last Jedi as Tallie Lintra, a Resistance A-Wing pilot and squadron leader.
+In 2017, she appeared in XXX: Return of Xander Cage alongside Vin Diesel, the Guy Ritchie-directed King Arthur: Legend of the Sword, and in Star Wars: The Last Jedi as Tallie Lintra, a Resistance A-Wing pilot and squadron leader.
 She also starred in the ITV drama The Halcyon as Emma Garland.

 She starred in the 2017 film Bees Make Honey and in the 2018 British comedy film Slaughterhouse Rulez, along with Asa Butterfield, Finn Cole, Michael Sheen, Nick Frost, and Simon Pegg.

 Corfield received acclaim from critics for her performance in Rust Creek, which was released in cinemas on 4 January 2019.
 She played one of the central characters in the 2020 TV series We Hunt Together.

 In February 2024, it was announced that Corfield had been cast as Julia Moriston in the Outlander prequel series Outlander: Blood of My Blood.